stonelee2005/stonelee2005.github.io/_posts/2021-05-13- How to Upgrade IOS-XE OS on ISR 4K Series.md

    1. What's IOS-XE Version to update
 4. How to upgrade
    1. Find official documents to update the Router Software
-   2. Prepare the Router for update
+   2. Prepare a Router for update
    3. Download Router Software
    4. Upgrading Router Software
    5. Configure Router